DPotoyan/Chem324/ch02/note02.md

 The size of the musical instrument reflects the range of frequencies over which the instrument is designed to function.
 Smaller size implies higher frequencies, larger size implies lower frequencies.
 :::

 ### Example Problems

-Here are a few practice problems and solutions for solving ordinary differential equations (ODEs) using the same Markdown LaTeX format:

----

-### Example Problems